 Buildings are made up of load-bearing members that help keep the building in place.
 This prevents the building from eventual collapse under the influence of gravity or external factors like earthquakes or hurricanes.
 During a home renovation, some of these load-bearing members are removed either to create more space or to fit in the newly proposed design.

-Structural engineers help to look at the proposed single-family home design to see if the building will be able to support itself under different loads.
+Structural engineers help to look at the proposed single-family home design.
+Their task is to see if the building will be able to support itself under different loads.
 In situations where the design isn’t safe, they help to modify the design in order to ensure that the integrity of your building after the renovation is upheld.
 Structural engineers also help to improve the structural strength of poorly built homes.

-A structural engineer is needed to access the structural integrity of the building elements when it contains reinforced concrete columns, suspended concrete slabs, earth retaining walls, steel floor beams, roofs in cyclone-affected areas.
+You need a structural engineer to access the structural integrity of the building elements when it contains reinforced concrete columns, suspended concrete slabs, earth retaining walls, steel floor beams, roofs in cyclone-affected areas.

 There are numerous scenarios where a structural engineer is relevant to your home renovation project.
 Some of which include;